-Canada and the United States issued a mutual ban on non-essential travel across the land border back in March for 30 days, and extended that order each month since.
-At present, this is due to expire on August 21, but another extension is entirely possible.
+Canada and the United States issued a mutual ban on non-essential travel across the land border back in the spring, and have extended that order each month since.
+This was just extended to November 21, 2020 and additional extensions after that are highly likely.

-However, Canadian air passengers can still enter the United States so long as they haven’t visited Brazil, China, Iran, Ireland, the United Kingdom or 26 European countries in the Schengen Area within the last 14 days.
+However, Canadian air passengers can still enter the United States so long as they haven’t visited a range of countries on the U.S. travel ban list within the last 14 days.
 There is no quarantine requirement for Canadians upon arrival into the United States–nor is there one for Florida, specifically–but Canadians must self-isolate for 14 days upon returning home.

-United Kingdom citizens have been barred from entering the United States since March 16, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
+United Kingdom citizens are currently barred from entering the United States, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
 The limited categories of people who are allowed entry to the US must self-isolate for 14 days upon arrival.

 It is presently unclear when and how this travel ban will be lifted–it could occur on a country-by-country basis, or a blanket proclamation.
-At present, it is not expected to occur this summer or even early fall, and may not happen until 2021.
+At this point, it is not expected to occur until Spring 2021 at the earliest.

 In an interview with The Telegraph, Dr. Anthony Fauci said the ban could last until a vaccine is developed, although it may be before that.
 Realistic timelines put the distribution of a vaccine to vulnerable populations in February or March 2021.

 In addition to United States-issued travel bans regarding arrival, Australians are restricted from traveling overseas.
-Exceptions exist for New Zealand and other countries that have the pandemic under control; the United States is not expected to be one such exception.
+Exceptions exist for New Zealand and other countries that have the pandemic under control; the United States is not one such exception.

 One such possibility that is under consideration in Japan (a country dependent upon international tourism), is a rapid polymerase chain reaction test prior to travel.
 Airport testing is a viable option with results possible within 10 minutes, but the degree to which such a system could scale is debatable.
 (Although lack of demand for international travel may render that concern a moot point.)